ModelEarth/evaporation-kits/top-industries.md

 # Aerial wells - Piles of Stones for Condensing Water (400 BCE)

-The pipes at the pyramids in Crimea were enough to carry 14,400 gallons per pyramid per day, but our modern science only predicts a max of 520 gallons -- prior to considering the use of superthermal evaporation and/or uses focuse on water purification from incoming mountain springs, and the complexes possible use in industrial processes like the drying of fish, cloth, paper, and pottery containers for shipping.
+The pipes at the pyramids in Crimea were enough to carry 14,400 gallons per pyramid per day, but our modern science only predicts a max of 520 gallons -- prior to considering the use of superthermal evaporation and/or use for water purification from incoming mountain springs, and use in industrial processes like the drying of fish, cloth, paper, and pottery containers for shipping.

 [PYRAMID POWER DRAWS WATER FROM AIR](https://www.sun-sentinel.com/1991/12/29/pyramid-power-draws-water-from-air/)